Skip to main content

 Post-TRT and Fertility Support for Men

-For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is implemented to stimulate the body’s natural and restore spermatogenesis.
+For men who have discontinued TRT or are actively trying to conceive, a specialized protocol is implemented to stimulate the body’s natural testosterone production and restore spermatogenesis.
 The goal is to reactivate the HPG axis, which may have been suppressed by exogenous testosterone.

 This protocol typically includes a combination of agents.
 Gonadorelin continues to play a central role, stimulating the pituitary to release LH and FSH, thereby signaling the testes to resume their function.
 Tamoxifen and Clomid (clomiphene citrate) are selective estrogen receptor modulators (SERMs) that act at the pituitary and hypothalamus.

-They block estrogen’s on these glands, leading to an increase in LH and FSH secretion, which in turn stimulates testicular testosterone production and sperm maturation.
+They block estrogen’s negative feedback on these glands, leading to an increase in LH and FSH secretion, which in turn stimulates testicular testosterone production and sperm maturation.
 Anastrozole may optionally be included to manage estrogen levels during this period of hormonal recalibration.

 Growth Hormone Peptide Therapy